timescale/pgspot/SECURITY.md

 # Security Policy

-Publicly disclosing security bugs in a public forum can put everyone at risk, however.
+Publicly disclosing security bugs in a public forum can put everyone at risk.
 Therefore, we ask that people follow the below instructions to report security vulnerability.

 ## Supported Versions